neverRare/stick-docs/reference/type/implicit_generic.md

 # Implicit Generic

-Stick implements implicit genericity on every parameters.
+Stick implements implicit generic on every parameters.

 ```stick
 fn add(a: Num, b: Num):
     => a + b
 ```

-The example above evaltuates to below.
+The example above evaluates to below.

 ```stick
 <a A: Num, b B: Num>